 - Add your frozen or fresh green beans.

-- Pour the water in, add salt and pepper to your taste, and then cover it all with a lid.
+- Pour the water in, add salt, pepper and lemon zest, and then cover the pan with a lid.

-- Let it simmer at low heat for about 5 or 6 minutes.
+- Allow it to simmer at low heat for about 5 or 6 minutes.
 You want your beans to be al dente.

-- Once you see that the beans are cooked through, turn off the heat, squeeze some lemon juice on them and add the chopped almonds.
+- Once you see that the beans are cooked through, turn off the heat, squeeze some lemon juice, and sprinkle with almonds.

 - Serve as a side dish.
-Perfect for the holidays, especially for Thanksgiving.
+Perfect for holidays, especially Thanksgiving.